(Spoken on November 2nd, 1980.)

-Imagine for a moment that the whole space is a large radiant and blazing splendour.
-Imagine at the same time that this blazing splendour which is filling all space and which is the space itself, is getting transmitted to everything which is within it, inside as well as outside.
-Stretch your imagination a little to consider the position of the little bits of things in this vast space which is brilliant, comparable with the sun, even more brilliant, and imagine that the little things in this vast space are electrical transforming stations.
-A transforming station receives the energy that is pumped from the powerhouse and transmutes this energy into a particular measure of voltage, either increasing it or decreasing it as the case might be.
-And, imagine at the same time that this transforming station is of the shape of a prism.
-Don't think that the station is made up of iron, steel, etc. It is a luminous body, and it is looking like a crystalline prism.
+Imagine for a moment that the whole space is a large radiance and it is a blazing splendour.
+Imagine at the same time that this blazing light which is filling all space and which is the space itself, is getting transmitted to everything that is within it and illuminating everything that is within it, inside as well as outside.
+Stretch your imagination a little to consider the position of the little bits of things in this vast space which is brilliant, comparable to the sun, even more brilliant, and imagine that the little things in this vast space are electrical transforming stations.
+A transformer station receives the energy that is pumped from the powerhouse and transmutes this energy into a particular measure of voltage, either increasing it or decreasing it as the case might be.
+And, imagine at the same time that this transformer station is of the shape of a prism.
+Do not think that this station is made up of iron, steel, etc. It is a luminous body, luminous like a crystalline prism.
 So, you have to imagine many things at the same time.
-A great, inconceivable, all-pervading space – not the space that you see with your eyes – but a novel type of space which is all radiance and nothing but that.
+A brilliant, inconceivable, all-pervading space – not the space that you see with your eyes – but a novel type of space which is all radiance and nothing but that.
 This radiance has its impact upon the transformer station which is of the structure of a prism.
 And you know what happens to light when it is projected through a prism; it gets deflected in various directions.
 But it is not merely a prism, it is also a powerhouse in a small way because it is a transformer station.
 Because it is a transformer, it pumps energy outward from its own container.

 Imagine at the same time, once again, that this transformer set has the power to throw the energy received by it outward with a great force, as water passing through a conduit pipe jets forth with an amount of pressure.
 Imagine that the pressure exerted by the transformer is varying in its nature, so that there are many such stations.
 You know the powerhouse can emit energy and the same can be connected to various types of transformer sets, with different forces in them to diffuse the energy received into a new type of voltage of a different intensity altogether.